jellyfin/jellyfin.org/docs/general/installation/synology.md

 Open the Package Center and search for "Container Manager" to find the package.
 For further information read this [guide](https://kb.synology.com/en-global/DSM/help/DSM/PkgManApp/install_buy?version=7).

+The creation and initialation of an Volume will not be touched in this guide.
+Further information is provided by [Synology](https://kb.synology.com/en-global/DSM/help/DSM/StorageManager/volume_create_volume?version=7)

 ## Installation

 The installation is done with the Synology Container Manager.